raspberrypilearning/surprise-animation/en/step_3.md

 --- task ---

-**Choose:** If you want your object to do something, choose what your object will do.
+**Choose:** If you want the object to do something, choose what the object will do.

 Add blocks to the end of the **object's** `when green flag clicked`{:class="block3events"} setup script.